 She is particularly interested in composition, and was commissioned by Norfolk County Council to write a suite of music for the King's Lynn Waites, for use in their civic duties.
 She has also arranged several Renaissance popular tunes for the Waites, and has been commissioned to compose pieces for private individuals, arrange piano scores, and compose incidental music for a professional drama company.

-She has now returned to this country and is a full-time professional early musician and music teacher, based in Essex, but is maintaining her links with both the Netherlands and West Norfolk.
+Returning weith Erik to this country, she is now a full-time professional early musician and music teacher, based in Essex, but is maintaining her links with both the Netherlands and West Norfolk.
 She is a member of the York Waits, and the Early Music ensemble Blondel, as well as running her own band of Waits in Colchester.
 Elizabeth and her father Chris also perform as a Renaissance or Georgian duo.
 See www.wyldesnoyse.co.uk for details.

 Traditionally, Waites didn't have drummers.
 However, most towns had a town drummer, whose duties included giving the alarm in times of crisis, and drawing attention to the public proclamation of official announcements.
 There are many references to the Town Drummer accompanying the Waites in procession, and we are now fortunate to have our own Town Drummer in the person of Jayne Gutteridge.
-Jayne plays alto sax with the Hunstanton Concert Band, and percussion is a relatively new departure for her, but she's already bringing an exciting vitality to the sound of King's Lynn Waites.
+Jayne plays alto sax with the Hunstanton Concert Band and baritone sax with Centre Stage Swing Band, and percussion is a relatively new departure for her, but she's already bringing an exciting vitality to the sound of King's Lynn Waites.
 She also plays percussion with Wyldes Noyse.